 Disposal Details : Wrecked on coast of Chile.
 Capt.
 Michael Seymour.

-Portsmouth 25 May 1827 Arrived Spithead with the experimental squadron, having spent a month at sea, during which they performed trials relative to the sailing qualities of the various ships They are ordered to take on stores for foreign service in preparation for a further cruise.
+25 May 1827 arrived Spithead with the experimental squadron, having spent a month at sea, during which they performed trials relative to the sailing qualities of the various ships They are ordered to take on stores for foreign service in preparation for a further cruise.

-Portsmouth 15 Sep 1827 Is fitting out for foreign service for a third cruise with the Experimental Squadron and is expected to go down to St. Helen's Monday next, weather permitting.
+15 Sep 1827 Is fitting out at Portsmouth for foreign service for a third cruise with the Experimental Squadron and is expected to go down to St. Helen's Monday next, weather permitting.

-Portsmouth 25 Sep 1827 Sailed with Experimental Squadron for off Scilly.
+25 Sep 1827 departed Portsmouth with Experimental Squadron for off Scilly.

-Lisbon 5 Apr 1828 Remains to look after British interests.
+5 Apr 1828 remains Lisbon to look after British interests.

-Portsmouth 25 Jun 1828 Preparing for a passage for Newfoundland, Halifax, and Quebec.
+25 Jun 1828 preparing at Portsmouth for a passage for Newfoundland, Halifax, and Quebec.

-Plymouth 15 Dec 1828 Performing sailing trials off this port, with the Pallas.
+15 Dec 1828 Performing sailing trials off Plymouth, with the Pallas.

-Cape of Good Hope 15 Oct 1829 Reported to be in New South Wales.
+15 Oct 1829 reported to be off New South Wales.

 22 May 1830 reported to be in the harbour at Bombay.